kasper-piskorski/docs/pages/documentation/10-examples/modern.md

 insert weight sub resource datatype double;
 ```

-### Relation Types
+### Relations

 Let's first define the relationship between people.
 The diagram shows that marko knows vadas, but we don't have any information about whether the inverse is true (though it seems likely that vadas probably also knows marko).
-Let's set up a relationship called `knows`, which has two role-types - `knower` (for marko) and `known-about` (for vadas):
+Let's set up a relationship called `knows`, which has two roles - `knower` (for marko) and `known-about` (for vadas):

 ```graql
 insert knower sub role;